 (10) Attorney's Fees.

-(a).
-The Director may require the payment of a charging party's reasonable attorney's fees as a condition of settlement of any determination that reasonable cause exists to believe that an unfair practice has occurred or pursuant to SHRR 40-215.
+(a) The Director may require the payment of a charging party's reasonable attorney's fees as a condition of settlement of any determination that reasonable cause exists to believe that an unlawful practice has occurred or pursuant to SHRR 40-215.
 The Director shall determine what is a reasonable attorney's fee by determining the number of hours reasonably expended multiplied by a reasonable hourly rate.

-(b).
-Any person requesting payment for reasonable attorney's fees shall submit to the Department an affidavit and supporting documentation, including contemporaneously kept time records, which shows the number of hours worked, the work performed, the individual(s) who performed the work and the actual or a reasonable hourly rate for each individual.
+(b) Any person requesting payment for reasonable attorney's fees shall submit to the Department an affidavit and supporting documentation, including contemporaneously kept time records, which shows the number of hours worked, the work performed, the individual(s) who performed the work and the actual or a reasonable hourly rate for each individual.
 Copies shall be provided to the respondent or respondent's representative.
 The respondent may submit contravening evidence upon the reasonableness of the hours expended or the requested hourly rate.

-(c).
-In determining the reasonableness of the award, the Director may consider the following:
+(c) In determining the reasonableness of the award, the Director may consider the following:

-(i). the prevailing market rates in the relevant community;
+i.
+The prevailing market rates in the relevant community;

-(ii). the training, background, experience and skill of the individual attorney;
+ii.
+The training, background, experience and skill of the individual attorney;

-(iii). the complexity of the issue;
+iii.
+The complexity of the issue;

-(iv). whether any of the work or hours appear excessive, redundant or otherwise unnecessary; or
+iv.
+Whether any of the work or hours appear excessive, redundant or otherwise unnecessary; or

-(v). any other factor which the courts of the United States or the State of Washington may from time to time consider to be relevant.
+v.
+Any other factor which the courts of the United States or the State of Washington may from time to time consider to be relevant.

-(d).
-No award shall be made under this section if a party represented themselves pro se or if a party's attorney failed to file a notice of appearance with the Department.
+(d) No award shall be made under this section if a party represented themselves pro se or if a party's attorney failed to file a notice of appearance with the Department.
 No fee shall be recoverable for services rendered in connection with the representation of the party in another forum or prior to the date of filing a notice of appearance with the Department.

-(e).
-The Director's determination regarding an award of reasonable attorney's fees shall be in writing, shall include the basis for the determination and shall be incorporated into a written order.
+(e) The Director's determination regarding an award of reasonable attorney's fees shall be in writing, shall include the basis for the determination and shall be incorporated into a written order.

-AWARDS IN COMPENSATION OF INTANGIBLE LOSSES
+AWARDS IN COMPENSATION OF INTANGIBLE LOSSES IN CIVIL RIGHTS CASES

 (1) Mental and physical anguish, pain and suffering should be compensable by monetary award to the extent they resulted from the unlawful acts or practices of the respondent.
 The undergoing of required medical, mental or psychiatric treatment shall constitute evidence of physical or mental anguish, pain and suffering.
 As well, any sworn statement of a charging party or other witness, that has been reduced to writing, in support of a charging party's contention of his/her suffering or distress shall constitute evidence of physical or mental anguish, pain and suffering.